adelanv/3d-dava/README.md

 2. You should now have a ProjectClouds folder containing all necessary files.
 Change location to the ProjectClouds folder through your Anaconda Prompt terminal.

-3. In the Anaconda Prompt, create the conda environment from the environment.yml file by entering:
+3. In the Anaconda Prompt, create the conda environment.
+This can be done in two ways.

+Alternative one.
+Create environment from the environment.yml file by entering:

     conda env create -f environment.yml

+Alternative two.
+Create a new environment by entering:

+    conda create -n 3d-dava python=3.9

+In the new environment, manually install the following packages: open3d, matplotlib, scikit-learn, scipy, pandas.

+4. Verify environment creation by entering (and checking if 3d-dava is listed):

+    conda env list

-4. Activate environment by entering:
+5. Activate environment by entering:

     conda activate 3ddava

-5. Verify environment creation by entering (and checking if 3d-dava is listed):

-    conda env list

-6. In the same directory, run the following script to install 3D-DaVa package:
+6. While the ProjectClouds directory, run the following script to install 3D-DaVa package:

     python3 -m pip install .